CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     ![](./images/azsearch(35).png)

-1. In Search explorer, in the **Query string** box, submit the following JSON query:
+1. In Search Explorer, in the **Query string** box, submit the following JSON query:

     ```json
     {